Pager07/chainchat-site/index.md

 Conversely, deleting a character entails employing the `delete()` function, where users specify the index of the character to be removed.
 For instance, `delete(1)` would erase the character at index 1, leading to subsequent characters adjusting their positions accordingly.

-## The basics of a collaborative text editor
+## The Basics of Collaborative Text Editing

 **1. Setting Up Collaborative Editing:**